gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Yes, but it's a *soft* swamp," Doctor Szego replied.

-Violet knew they were still moving incredibly fast, but the ground seemed to crawl beneath them.
+The lower they got,
-The lower they got the faster it moved.
+the faster the ground below them seemed to move.
 There!
 That was a building,
 or it had been.
-A handful of others flashed past, all in ruins, then a road, a proper paved road like the ones she thought she remembered from when she was little.
+A handful of others flashed past, all in ruins, then a road, a proper paved road like the ones she knew from virtual.
-Down, down, down,
+Down, down, down they went,
-trees rushing away,
+trees rushing away beneath them.
-a flock of birds bursting into the air in terror, and then the green suddenly became darker.
+A flock of birds burst into the air in terror, and then the green suddenly darkened into swamp.

 "Ten seconds.
 Five.